 4. Move your body and enjoy nature

 Exercise is crucial for maintaining good mental health and solid sleep patterns, so make sure you’re still moving those limbs daily!
-Some of our go-to forms of exercises, like team sports, boot camps and gym classes, are not an option at the moment (and were even affected by the climate-driven bushfires during the summer), so you might have to get creative.
+Some of our go-to forms of exercises, like team sports, boot camps and gym classes, might not be an option at the moment (and were even affected by the climate-driven bushfires during the summer), so you may have to get creative.
 Online classes, backyard workouts and solo walks around your neighborhood are good ways to incorporate exercise into your daily routine.

 If you can combine your exercise with time spent outdoors, Carol says this is even more beneficial.
 “Spend time in nature if possible – an early morning walk before others are around is great.
 Focus on gratitude for all that is wonderful in nature despite the difficulties at the moment.”

 “Some people will find they need some psychological help to support them at this troubling time,” says Carol.
 “Don’t be afraid to ask for help.”

 For urgent immediate help phone Beyond Blue 1300 22 4636 or Lifeline 13 11 14.
 To arrange an appointment with a psychologist, ask your GP for a referral.